2626Deepika/fabric-pattern-analysis/README.md

 ---

-## 🔄 Workflow
+# 🔄 Workflow

-1. User uploads a fabric image through the web interface.
+1. User uploads a fabric image through the web interface
-2. The image is resized and preprocessed to match model input format.
+2. Image is resized and normalized to match model input
-3. The image is passed through a pre-trained CNN model.
+3. The trained CNN model processes the image
-4. The model predicts the most likely fabric pattern.
+4. The model returns the most probable pattern class
-5. The predicted result and uploaded image are displayed on the result page.
+5. The result is shown on the screen with the uploaded image preview

 ---

-## 🧑‍💻 Roles and Contributions
+# 👥 Roles and Contributions

-- **Deepika Rama lakshmi** (Team Lead):
+- **Deepika Rama Lakshmi** – Team Lead
-  Model design, Flask integration, and final demo
+  - Designed the CNN model
+  - Integrated the model with Flask backend
+  - Coordinated project tasks and handled deployment

-- **Nissy**:
+- **Nissy**
-  Dataset collection and preprocessing
+  - Collected and labeled dataset
+  - Performed preprocessing of images

-- **Ramdevu Vijay**:
+- **Ramdevu Vijay**
-  Frontend design (HTML/CSS), testing, and debugging
+  - Developed the frontend interface using HTML & CSS
+  - Conducted testing and resolved integration issues

-- **Jagadeswari**:
+- **Jagadeswari**
-  Documentation and presentation
+  - Handled documentation, reports, and presentations

 ---

-## 🗂️ Project Structure
+# 📁 Project Structure

-- `app.py`: Flask application file
+- **app.py**: Flask backend logic
-- `model_cnn.h5`: Trained CNN model weights
+- **model_cnn.h5**: Trained CNN model file
-- `templates/`: HTML files (`home.html`, `result.html`)
+- **templates/**: Contains `home.html` and `result.html` for UI
-- `static/`: CSS styles and uploaded images
+- **static/**: Includes styles and uploaded images
-- `README.md`: Project documentation
+- **README.md**: Documentation file

 ---

-## 🚀 How to Run the Project
+# 🚀 How to Run the Project

-1. Install Python dependencies (Flask, TensorFlow, NumPy)
+1. Install Python and required packages: Flask, TensorFlow, NumPy
-2. Place the `model_cnn.h5` file in the root directory
+2. Clone or download the project folder
+3. Ensure the trained model file (`model_cnn.h5`) is present
-3. Run the Flask app using `python app.py`
+4. Run the Flask server
-4. Open your browser and navigate to `http://localhost:5000`
+5. Open `http://localhost:5000` in your browser
-5. Upload a fabric image and view the predicted pattern
+6. Upload a fabric image to see the predicted pattern

 ---

-## 📈 Results
+# 📈 Results

-- The model successfully classifies fabric patterns with high accuracy on the custom dataset
-- The web app is responsive and provides results within seconds of image upload
-- Useful in contexts like e-commerce platforms, textile classification, and fabric management tools
+- Successfully classifies fabric images into correct categories
+- Provides near-instant feedback via a web interface
+- Useful for offline, educational, and experimental use cases

 ---

-## 🔮 Future Scope
+# 🔮 Future Scope

-- Add more pattern categories and expand the dataset
+- Expand dataset to include more complex and blended patterns
-- Deploy the app online for global access
+- Deploy the app online for public use
-- Improve model accuracy using advanced architectures (e.g., transfer learning)
+- Enhance the model using transfer learning (e.g., ResNet, MobileNet)
-- Add camera-based live fabric detection
+- Add drag-and-drop upload and live camera input support

 ---

-##  Conclusion
+# 📘 Conclusion

-Pattern Sense demonstrates how deep learning, especially CNNs, can be used in the real world to automate visual classification tasks.
-This project showcases the integration of AI with web technologies to create a functional and interactive solution for fabric pattern recognition.
+Pattern Sense shows how deep learning models can be applied in practical scenarios such as textile pattern recognition.
+This project merges AI and web technologies to offer a simple, intelligent solution for real-world pattern classification problems.

 ---

-## 👩‍🎓 Developed By
+# 👩‍💻 Developed By

-Final Year B.Tech Students
-Ideal Institute of Technology
+**Team Members:**

-- Deepika Rama lakshmi (Team Lead)
+- Deepika Rama Lakshmi (Team Lead)
 - Nissy
 - Ramdevu Vijay
 - Jagadeswari